codacy/docs/docs/repositories/issues.md

 ![Fix issues button](images/issues-fix-issues-button.png)

 In this case, Codacy generates a patch that enables you to solve all resolvable issues.
-To apply this patch, do the following:
+To apply this patch to your default branch, do the following:

 1. Click the button **Fix issues** to open a modal with a patch that addresses all resolvable issues.
 1. Copy the patch content to your clipboard.